 - Make sure that the nurses and nursing assistants will work with you (or your loved one) to ensure your needs are met

-- Keep an eye out for nursing homes with a lot of turnovers, especially in the administrative ranks.
+- Keep an eye out for nursing homes with a lot of turnover, especially in the administrative ranks.
 This can be a sign of underlying problems

 Moving to a nursing home is a scary experience for most individuals.
 They often feel like they want their freedom to make their own choices.
 While it is true that they cannot do many of the things they used to do, some aspects of their lives can, and should, remain up to them as long as they are mentally capable.